Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \subsubsection{Model Failure (cf. \cref{subsub:shock_long})}

 In the transonic shock tube case (\cref{eq:Sod_case_2}), which is more challenging than case 1, \LBNN{} fails when initialized at $t_0=2500$ and propagated for 100 time-steps.
 The failure manifests as large oscillations in all macroscopic variables, particularly at the right-hand side of the domain.
 This is shown in \cref{fig:sod_Case_2_fail_5299}.
-These oscillations begin to appear around 75 time-steps ahead of the initialization ($t_0=2500$), as shown in \cref{fig:sod_Case_2_fail_2575}, increasing abruptly after $2575$, as indicated in \cref{fig:sod_Case_2_fail_5299}.
+These oscillations begin to appear around 75 time-steps after initialization ($t_0=2500$), as shown in \cref{fig:sod_Case_2_fail_2575}, and increase abruptly by $t=2599$, as indicated in \cref{fig:sod_Case_2_fail_5299}.